 'Humph' she said.
 Over 70 and never one to mince her words.
 'They're no relation to you.'

-But not everyone in the family feels the same way.
+But not everyone in the family feels the same way about me.
 My half-brother and his girlfriend are expecting their first child and we are all delighted.

 'How does it feel? he asked our mother 'to have the first 'proper' grandchild?'